EdwardMan917/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

 Specifies the verification type of CommittedSeals and ParentCommittedSeals in IBFT.
 Possible values: `[ecdsa, bls]`.
-Default: `ecdsa`.
+Default: `bls`.

 ---